 The title of the article “The banks are not necessary for borrowing” put a smile on our faces.
 IFC (International Finance Organization) has recently released a report, which indicates that there is 5.2 trillion $ gap in credit for micro, small and mid-sized businesses in the world.
 Traditional banks are not that interested in financing these.
 Debitum Network aims at filling some part of the gap by connecting small businesses in need of capital with investors.
-As a result, a new market is being created, where Debitum Network will connect both investors who invest in crypto and in fiat.
+As a result, a new market is being created, where Debitum Network will connect borrowers to investors who invest in fiat.
 Thus, banks will also be able to participate in the financing process.

 Martins singled out that in Lithuania and around the world there are a lot of internet lending platforms that are P2P (peer to peer), while Debitum Network is B2B (business to business).
 The main focus is to connect businesses that want to borrow with businesses that want to invest.

 Individual investors will also have a chance to onboard the platform and invest flexible amounts, but the recipients of loans will only be businesses, not individuals.
 At the beginning of September, Debitum Network is organizing a fundraising event in London, where more than 100 institutional investors are expected to participate.